toshi-search/Toshi/README.md

 Toshi will always target stable rust and will try our best to never make any use of unsafe.
 While underlying libraries may make some use of unsafe, Toshi will make a concerted effort to vet these libraries in an effort to be completely free of unsafe Rust usage.
 The reason I chose this was because I felt that for this to actually become an attractive option for people to consider it would have to have be safe, stable and consistent.
-This was why stable rust was chosen because of the guarentees and safety it provides.
+This was why stable rust was chosen because of the guarantees and safety it provides.
 I did not want to go down the rabbit hole of using nightly features to then have issues with their stability later on.
 Since Toshi is not meant to be a library I'm perfectly fine with having this requirement because people who would want to use this more than likely will take it off the shelf and not modify it.
-So my motivation was to cater to that usecase when building Toshi.
+So my motivation was to cater to that use case when building Toshi.

 #### Build Requirements
 At this current time Toshi should build and work fine on Windows, OSX and Linux.
 From dependency requirements you are going to be Rust >= 1.27 and cargo installed to build.